 Like any goal, if you make it too big or too vague, you are going to find it harder to stick to.
-Find short-term goals that will keep you motivated for the long-haul.
-Start with simple goals such as making sure each meal contains vegetables or walking/jogging every other day.
+Find short-term goals that will keep you motivated for the long haul.
+Start with simple goals such as making sure each meal contains vegetables or exercising regularly.

 It’s important to be realistic about the time it will take to reach your final goal (ideal body weight).
-People lose weight at different rates so your goals will not be the same as the next man’s.back to menu ↑
+People lose weight at different rates so everyone’s goals will be a little different.

 Don’t allow your emotions to dictate your diet

-If you suffer from emotional eating, try writing a list of replacement activities you could try and when you want to nibble on some cookies, try reading a book, going for a walk, or anything else on your list.
-This will distract you from nibbling until better habits are eventually formed (which will take a month or two).back to menu ↑
+If you are an emotional eater, try writing a list of replacement activities you could try instead.
+Try reading a book, going for a walk, or anything else on your list.
+This will distract you from snacking until better habits are formed.
+It usually takes a month or two to develop a healthier schedule.

-For some of the best information about good dietary habits, check out the WHO website which gives very clear information on what foods you should be fueling your body with.
-Some general rules to follow are;
+For some of the best information about good dietary habits, check out the WHO website.
+They give very clear information on what foods you should be fueling your body with

 - consume a wide variety of foods

 - eat more whole grains as they make you feel full for longer